memgraph/documentation/pages/querying/performance-optimization.md

 +------------------------------------+------------------------------------+------------------------------------+------------------------------------+
 ```

-This time, the goal is to find the `:Transfer` node with the specific year property, and the `Filter` is applied to filter the results from `ScanALL,` again all nodes from the graph.
+This time, the goal is to find the `:Transfer` node with the specific `year` property, and the `Filter` is applied to filter the results from `ScanAll,` again all nodes from the graph.

 The first optimization step would be to create a [label index](../fundamentals/indexes#label-index).
 This would allow the query to search just for a specific set of nodes.